bloodmapgod/blood-ritual/README.md

 Once you know where you are, click "Show Map" button at the paronama top.
 This will switch to map view.
 In map view click to place a marker - this will be your guess.
-Once marker is place, click submit button at the bottom.
+Once marker is placed, click submit button at the bottom.
-You must within a certain for the escape to be a success.
+Your marker must be within a certain distance from the true location for the escape to be a success.

 ### Tribute of Wisdom